 - Some Archaea also bear the potential for bioremediation or help in cleaning contaminated sites.

-- The thermophilic Archaea, Thermus aquaticus, is a very essential part of the development of molecular biology as a science.
-This is because this Archean has become the source of the enzyme harnessed as the basis for the amplification of the DNA in a technique called Polymerase Chain Reaction (PCR).
+- The thermophilic Archaea, Thermus aquaticus, is an essential part of the development of molecular biology as a science.
+As a result, Archean has become the source of the enzyme harnessed as the basis for the amplification of the DNA in a technique called Polymerase Chain Reaction (PCR).

-At present, members of the domain Archaea may be the only organisms that can survive in extreme habitats.
+Currently, members of the domain Archaea may be the only organisms that can survive in extreme habitats.
 Much is still to be discovered about these microorganisms, and as the advancement of technology becomes more extensive, the understanding of the microscopic world becomes more comprehensive as well.
-In the near future, we might as well be introduced to new domains of life that were previously unknown to science or creatures that weren’t imagined to even exist.
-Who knows?